woile/slush-marionette-frontend/README.md

 * Marionette based application example (updated as much as possible, with no deprecated features).
 * Includes node-underscorify so you can write your templates in a separate file or in the same index.html.
 * BrowserSync to auto-reload the browser.
+* Using lodash
+* Using Backbone.Radio

 What needs to be done:

-* Allow user to choose between using marionette with lodash or underscore.
 * Add Support for i18n with an example.
 * Write frickin tests.
 * Include some kind of fixture or api simulator.